 Now it's time to examine your future goals and explore your current and desired future lifestyle.
 Investigate your current income, projected income, and tax situation.
 The results of your analysis will influence the best investments in your 50s.

-The specific percentages will be determined by how much and when you anticipate dipping into your investments.
-If you expect to retire at 67 and receive Social Security and other income sources, you might delay spending your investments.
+The specific percentages will be determined by when you anticipate dipping into your investments and how much.
+If you expect to retire at age 67, which is the earliest you can receive full Social Security benefits, you might delay spending your investments.
 In that case, you can be a bit more aggressive with your investing in your 50s.
-If not, 60% stock investments and 40% bonds is a good mix for most investors.
+If not, 60% stock investments and 40% bonds may be a good mix for most investors.

-Ultimately, how you invest in each decade is dictated by the progress you’re making towards your financial goals.
+Ultimately, how you invest in each decade will be dictated by the progress you’re making towards your financial goals.
 Start saving and investing as early as possible to secure your financial tomorrow.